NC lawmakers announce deal on HB2 standoff

-North Carolina Republican lawmakers say they have an agreement with Democratic Gov. Roy Cooper on legislation to resolve a standoff over the state's "bathroom bill."
+RALEIGH, N.C. — North Carolina Gov. Roy Cooper announced via Twitter that a compromise had been reached to repeal the state's controversial "bathroom bill."

-GOP leaders announced Wednesday night that the new legislation would be debated and voted on Thursday.
-Details about the replacement weren't immediately available.
-It's also unclear whether there were enough House and Senate votes to pass it.
-Cooper didn't immediately comment.
+Late Wednesday, Cooper tweeted, "I support the House Bill 2 repeal compromise."
+He said the agreement is "not a perfect deal, but it repeals House Bill 2 and begins to repair our reputation.

-Republican lawmakers and Cooper have sought an agreement by this week because the NCAA was poised to deny championship events to the state unless changes were made to the law known as House Bill 2.
-HB2 has prompted some businesses to halt expansions and entertainers to cancel concerts in the state.
+Earlier, Sen. Phil Berger and House Speaker Tim Moore held a 10:30 p.m.
+ET press conference to announce that an agreement had been reached, according to WRAL-TV in Raleigh.

 JOIN THE CONVERSATION